Notable People

 Maroon 5 worked because it mixed band craft with singer charisma

 The official GRAMMY artist page for Maroon 5 is a useful place to start because it puts the group in the correct scale.
 The band formed in Los Angeles in 2001, broke through with Songs About Jane in 2002, and went on to become one of the most commercially durable pop groups of the century.
-Adam Levine was not just the singer.
-He was the central sound.
+Adam Levine was the singer and the central sound.

 That sound mattered.